rgleave/proj2/EnergyForecastingWorkshop.md

   a) Create a folder in S3 to store query results.
 Go to the S3 console.
 Select your workshop bucket and create a subfolder for holding query results.
 Remember the name.
 You will need it for the next step.

   b) Navigate to the Athena console.
-At the top of the Athena screen you should see a dialog box that says:  "Before you run your first query, you need to set up a query result location in Amazon S3".
+At the top of the Athena screen you may see a dialog box that says:  "Before you run your first query, you need to set up a query result location in Amazon S3".
+If so, click the "Edit Settings" button on the dialog box.
+(NOTE: if you do not see the dialog box, select the "Settings" tab)

   ![Athena console - setting up a location for query results](https://github.com/rgleave/proj2/blob/master/workshop-athena-query-screen.png)

-  Click the "Edit Settings" button on the dialog box.
-(NOTE: if you do not see the dialog box, select the "Settings" tab)

-  On the "Manage Settings" screen with appears next, click the "Browse S3" button.
+  You should now see the "Manage Settings" screen.
+Click the "Browse S3" button.
 Find the new folder you created in Step 3a and choose it.
 Then, press the "Save" button to finish this setup.

   ![Manage Athena settings](https://github.com/rgleave/proj2/blob/master/workshop-manage-settings-bucket.png)